 Assuring financial flexibility is the top priority in the Group's financing strategy.
 This flexibility is achieved through a wide range of financing instruments and a high degree of diversification of the investors.
 Fresenius Group's maturity profile displays a broad spread of maturities with a high proportion of medium- and long-term financing.
 In the choice of financing instruments, market capacity, investor diversification, flexibility, credit conditions and the existing maturity profile are taken into account.

-The net debt/EBITDA ratio is a key financial figure for the Fresenius Group.
+The net debt/EBITDA ratio is a key financial figure for the Fresenius Group, which is measured on the basis of U.S. GAAP figures.
 As of December 31, 2012, the net debt/EBITDA ratio (before special items) was 2.6 and was therefore within Fresenius Group's target range of 2.5 to 3.0.
 At the end of 2013, the Fresenius Group expects the net debt/EBITDA ratio to be at the lower end of the target range.